 The free version lets you track apps in progress, awards, reports, tasks, and documents.
 It can email reminders and import and export data.
 There are many options you can’t choose since it is the free version but they give you quite a bit of functionality.

 The paid version allows you to link to Google Drive documents, and track opportunities, not just actual requests you are working on.
-It adds the funder search feature but I found that similar to what you can find in Guidestar except that the 990s were out of date in Grantseeker. ($15 or $40/month)
+It adds the funder search feature but I found that to be similar to what you can find in Guidestar. ($20 or $50/month)

 GrantHub is a paid software that looks like a good option for smaller organizations.